Why The Basilica School?

 - 1st In enrollment: St. Mary is the largest elementary/middle school in the Diocese of Arlington

-- 90% Percentage of 8th graders who enroll in a Catholic high school
+- 90% Percentage of 8th grade students who enroll in a Catholic high school

 - 53% Percentage of faculty who hold a graduate degree